 Includes incoming and outgoing correspondence, statistical data, and other material of E. C. Branson representing his day to day work and business affairs.
 Materials in this series concern matters more routine than those of the main correspondence series, such as requests for information from county surveys or the rural social economics library, job recommendations, and acceptances to speak at high school commencements or meetings of civic clubs.
 The statistical data in this series was gathered by Branson and his research assistants and was used in the University of North Carolina News Letter, Georgia Club meetings, classroom lectures, reports of county government studies, and various speeches by Branson.

-Includes statistics and correspondence relating to North Carolina banks, agriculture, and commerical ports; statistics on slave ownership in North Carolina and North Carolina hospitals; a list of references on county government and results for a survey of Forsyth County churches and Sunday schools.
+1915: Includes statistics and correspondence relating to North Carolina banks, agriculture, and commerical ports; historical statistics on the enslavement of people in North Carolina and North Carolina hospitals; a list of references on county government and results for a survey of Forsyth County churches and Sunday schools.

-Includes correspondence and information dealing with the North Carolina Club, county representatives and county surveys.
+Includes correspondence and information concerning the North Carolina Club, county representatives and county surveys.

 Includes correspondence and surveys regarding white churches in Orange County, southern universities and rural improvement projects, and a roster of participants at the State Social Work Conference in Goldsboro, N.C.